aditnurdiansyah/aditnurdiansyah/README.md

 ---

 ### 🙋 About Me
-- I am a student in the **Informatics** major at **Sultan Ageng Tirtayasa University**, **Indonesia**
+- 🔭 I am a student in the **Informatics** major at **Sultan Ageng Tirtayasa University**, **Indonesia**
-- **Dedicated Web Developer** specializing in building responsive and high-performance web applications.
-Expert in HTML, CSS, and JavaScript, I focus on writing clean, maintainable code and delivering user-centric solutions that ensure projects stand out.
+- 🌱 I’m currently learning HTML, CSS, and JavaScript, I focus on writing clean, maintainable code and delivering user-centric solutions that ensure projects stand out.

 ---